czarandy/czarandy.github.io/_poems/what-is-love.md

     What is love to a bird?
     She sings a song so pure and sweet
     That we are swept clear off our feet
-    At the mere thought of what we.ve heard
+    At the mere thought of what we've heard

     What is love to the stars?
     They shine the light of million lives